ahomoudi/AquaFortR/README.md

 [![License](https://img.shields.io/badge/License-CCBY-blue)](#license)
 <!-- badges: end -->

-This is the official repository of the Project AquaFortR: Streamlining Atmospheric Science, Oceanography, Climate, and Water Research with Fortran-accelerated R.
+This is the official repository of the project AquaFortR: Streamlining Atmospheric Science, Oceanography, Climate, and Water Research with Fortran-accelerated R.

 The repository is structured as follows: